JuliaMazine/python_course/README.md

-# This repository if for the course "Python Practicum"
+# This the repository for the course "Python Practicum"
+## I'll upload my work here